suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/08-deployment.md

 ## Working Sample:

 See a full working example at [https://github.com/mdewey/WordApi](https://github.com/mdewey/WordApi).
-Clone and following along if you want!
+Clone and follow along if you want!

 ## Learning the basics